3intermute/linux_syscall_hook/readme.txt

 /fg-kaslr_test - fg-kaslr bypass, this isnt actually anything important i was just using pr_info wrong /ftrace_hook_epic_fail - FTRACE_OPS_FL_SAVE_REGS is not supported on arm64 and i spent 2 days debugging this, however this will work on x86
-/phe - partial homomorphic encryption of LKM, unfinished /exception_handler hooking THIS IS THE COOLEST ONE, hooks exception handler and redirects to 2 different tables based on syscall #, original table unmodified
+/phe - partial homomorphic encryption of LKM, unfinished /exception_handler hooking - THIS IS THE COOLEST ONE, hooks exception handler and redirects to 2 different tables based on syscall #, original table unmodified
+/assembler - assembles mov absolute address for shellcode generation on the fly without leaving kernelmode !

 todo:
 - dropper